Haapsalu-Kutsehariduskeskus/av-alused/assignments/final-project.md

-## Final Project: Comprehensive Network Design
+# Assignment: Basic Network Configuration in Cisco Packet Tracer

-**Title**: Comprehensive Network Design and Security
+**Title**: Simple LAN Network Configuration

 **Objective**:
-- Design, configure, and secure a comprehensive network that incorporates all elements learned throughout the course.
+Understand the basic steps of setting up and configuring a Local Area Network (LAN) using Cisco Packet Tracer.

 **Instructions**:
-1. Design a network that includes multiple VLANs, IPv4 and IPv6 addressing, and static routing.
-2. Implement network security, including SSH, ACLs, and any additional security features you find necessary.
-3. Document each step of your network design, configuration, and testing process.
-4. Prepare a presentation that explains your network design, the challenges you faced, and how you resolved them.
+1. Open Cisco Packet Tracer and create a simple network that includes:
+   - 1 Switch
+   - 2 PCs
+2. Assign IP addresses to each PC:
+   - PC1: 192.168.1.10 /24
+   - PC2: 192.168.1.20 /24
+3. Connect both PCs to the switch using copper straight-through cables.
+4. Test network connectivity by pinging from PC1 to PC2.
+5. Document the following:
+   - The IP addressing used for each device.
+   - The steps you took to configure and connect the devices.
+   - A screenshot of a successful ping between the two PCs.

 **Deliverables**:
-- A detailed report of your network design and configurations.
+- A brief report (1-2 pages) detailing the network setup, configurations, and results.
-- A Packet Tracer file (`.pkt`) showing the entire network setup.
+- A Packet Tracer file (.pkt) showing your network design.
-- A presentation file (`.ppt` or equivalent) summarizing your project.
-- (Optional) A video walkthrough of your network design and configuration.
+- A screenshot of the successful ping results.

 **Assessment Criteria**:
-- Completeness and correctness of the network design (40%).
+- Correct configuration of the IP addresses (40%).
-- Implementation of security measures (30%).
+- Proper connection of devices in Packet Tracer (40%).
-- Quality and clarity of the report and presentation (30%).
+- Clarity and completeness of the report and screenshots (20%).

 **Submission Details**:
-- Submit your report, Packet Tracer file, presentation, and video (if included) to the GitHub repository under `/assignments/final-project/` by the due date.
+Submit your report, Packet Tracer file, and screenshots to the GitHub repository under `/assignments/basic-network/` by the due date.

 **Deadline**: [Insert Date]